island-is/island.is/apps/native/app/README.md

 ## 1. Installation

+To get started with the Ísland.is app, you need to install some dependencies.
+Run the following commands in your terminal:

 ```bash
 yarn install
 bundle install
 npx pod-install
 ```

+## 2. Building the App

 ### 2a.
 Building for iOS

+To build the app for iOS, use the command:

 ```bash
 yarn run ios